Sunil-Garg/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/entity-modeling.md

 ## Calculated/unmapped fields

-Calculated and unmapped fields in Finance and Operations entities are also available in the corresponding virtual entities in Common Data Service.
+Calculated and unmapped fields in Finance and Operations entities are **not supported** curently for Finance and Operations virtual entities.

+## Roll up fields

+Roll up fields in Common Data Service are **not supported** currently for Finance and Operations virtual entities.